pe1mew/RFSee-Tweets/hotspot-counter/readme.md

 ![tweet.png](tweet.png)

+To setup a Twitter bot this howto my be usefull: https://blog.hubspot.com/website/how-to-make-a-twitter-bot
 ### Disclaimer
 This Node-red flow is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 ### License
 This Node-red is free software and hardware: you can redistribute it and/or modify it under the terms of a Creative Commons Attribution-NonCommercial 4.0 International License (http://creativecommons.org/licenses/by-nc/4.0/) by PE1MEW (http://pe1mew.nl) E-mail: pe1mew@pe1mew.nl